Rudpey-ye Shomali District

 Rudpey-ye Shomali District (بخش رودپی شمالی) is in Sari County, Mazandaran province, Iran.
 Its capital is the city of Farahabad.

 History

-After the 2006 National Census, Rudpey-ye Jonubi (Note: Formerly Rudpey Rural District and renamed Rudpey-ye Sharqi Rural District) and Rudpey-ye Shomali (Note: Renamed Farahabad-e Shomali Rural District) Rural Districts were separated from the Central District in the formation of Rudpey District.

-In 2013, Rudpey-ye Shomali Rural District was separated from the district in the establishment of Rudpey-ye Shomali District.
-After the 2016 census, the village of Farahabad was elevated to the status of a city.
+After the 2006 National Census, Rudpey-ye Jonubi (Note: Formerly Rudpey Rural District, renamed Rudpey-ye Sharqi Rural District) and Rudpey-ye Shomali (Note: Renamed Farahabad-e Shomali Rural District) Rural Districts were separated from the Central District in the formation of Rudpey District.
+In 2012, Rudpey-ye Shomali Rural District was separated from the district in the formation of Rudpey-ye Shomali District and renamed Farahabad-e Shomali Rural District.
+The village of Farahabad was converted to a city in 2018.

 Demographics

 Population

 The 2016 census measured the population of the district as 15,496 inhabitants in 4,432 households.